Geometry effects in quantum dot families: Conclusions

 \subsection{Acknowledgements}

 The work was supported by the Czech Science Foundation within the project 21-07129S.
-The author is grateful to Vladimir Lotoreichik for useful comments and pointing out a flaw in the first version of the proof of Theorem~\ref{thm:circleopt}.
+The author is grateful to Vladimir Lotoreichik for a useful discussion and pointing out a flaw in the first version of the proof of Theorem~\ref{thm:circleopt}, and to the referees for the comments which helped to improve the presentation.